Bosellia sp. #1

 This is a rare

-species known from only five animals, all found in 1999 at depths of
+species known from only six animals.
+Five were found on Maui in 1999 at depths of

 less < 1 m (< 3 ft).
 They were collected on accretion platforms

 reef areas that were moderately protected to moderately exposed.
+The Kauai animal was found at 12 m (40 ft).
 When

-held in dishes, they showed a diurnal activity pattern and were
+held in dishes, the Maui animals showed a diurnal activity pattern and were

 feeding on Halimeda discoidea.